sealionking/Eventmap/README.md

-# UNCCD Event Map
+# UNCCD Event Map Drupal Module
-A Drupal module which allows the display of a map of events.
+The UNCCD Event Map Drupal Module display a map of events.
 Users can add events, which after approval appear on the map.

 ## User Guide